Locally developing microservices with Google Kubernetes Engine

 What if you want to try out some changes to your code, without having to redeploy it each time?

-We're now going to use Telepresence to create a virtual network between your local machine and the remote Kubernetes cluster.
-This way, a PHP application running locally will be able to talk to remote cloud resources, and vice versa.
+We're now going to use Telepresence to create a virtual network between your local machine and the remote Kubernetes cluster by running this command:

 examples/guestbook directory, and start the frontend application as follows.
 We'll need to know the directory where PHP can load its dependencies, e.g., Predis.
 You can figure this out by typing: